julielerman/AureliaDocDB/ReadMe.md

 The zip file contains most of what you need but you will need to reinstall some APIs.
 Here is how:

 In the root folder, run:
-*npm install
+1)npm install
 Note: If you see a lot of WARN  and ERR! statements along the way, but the bulk of logging is normal, don't worry about them (like I used to).

 In the public/app folder run these commands one at a time:
-*npm install -g
+2)npm install -g
-*npm install -g gulp
+3)npm install -g gulp
-*npm install -g jspm
+4)npm install -g jspm
-*jspm install
+5)jspm install

 Note: jspm install may ask if you want to set up GitHub credentials.
 Here is why: jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.